Uniform Crime Reporting Survey (UCR)

 In order to collect more detailed information on each incident, victims and accused persons, the UCR2 Survey was developed in the mid-1980's.
 This alternative method of data collection in which a separate statistical record is created for each criminal incident is known as an "incident-based" reporting system.
 The first respondent reported incident-based data in 1988.

 A revised version of the UCR2 survey known as UCR2.1 was introduced in 1998.
 This survey introduced certain efficiencies for police services and lowered response burden by eliminating or simplifying UCR2 variables.
-Then, in 2004, another version named UCR 2.2 was introduced to take into account new violations/variables (not processed separately in the past) such as organized crime, cyber crime, hate crime and geocode information.
+Then, in 2004, another version named UCR2.2 was introduced to take into account new variables (not processed separately in the past) such as organized crime, cybercrime, hate crime and geocode information.
+In 2017, UCR2.3 was introduced to collect name information of victims and persons accused.

 This survey is a census with a cross-sectional design.